Supplementary information to the NSW Health Self-Isolation Guideline

 Do I need to be tested before leaving isolation?

-If you live in the same household, or are identified as a close social contact of the infected person, you should be tested again between days 10 and12 (since your last contact with an infected person) of your isolation period.
-You should continue to self-isolate until you have completed your isolation period and have received a negative test result.
+Yes.
+You will need to have a test again on day 12 (since your last contact with an infected person) of your isolation period.
+Please tell the clinic staff that you are a close contact.
+You must continue to self-isolate until you have completed your isolation period and have received a negative test result.

 Monitor for symptoms and seek help if they develop